rzamoramx/deta_mb/README.md

 # Deta_ MB
-An experimental message broker for Deta Cloud
+An experimental, simply and naive message broker for Deta Cloud

+# Features

+Enjoy!